-In 2013, 4,668 people died in motorcycle crashes.
-Motorcyclists are about 26 times more likely than passenger car occupants to die in a crash per vehicle mile traveled and five times more likely to be injured.
+In 2017, 5,172 people died in motorcycle crashes.
+Motorcyclists are nearly 26 times more likely than passenger car occupants to die in a crash per vehicle mile traveled and five times more likely to be injured.

 - Remember that motorcycles are vehicles: Motorcycles may be smaller than cars, but they are considered vehicles under the law.
 They are required to follow laws in order to use roads, and drivers must follow motorcycle safety laws as well.